Seasons That Make Golden Eagle Photography Unforgettable in Finland

-Midwinter – Frosted Trees and the Power of Cold
+Midwinter: Frost, Snow and the Power of Cold

 In January, the days are short – only about four hours of daylight in Northern Finland.
 That means a short shooting day.
 The limited daylight challenges both photographer and equipment, but it also gives better chances to get eagles to feed at the same time.
 Since eagles feed only in daylight, shorter days often increase your chances to witness fights between eagles.